 - No individual, regardless of age, may be intoxicated and cause a disturbance and/or endanger the safety of him/herself, another person, and/or property.

 - The sponsors of student events (dances, concerts, etc.) are responsible for keeping the event alcohol-free.

 - Individuals or groups sponsoring formal or informal events off-campus are responsible for upholding the Maryland alcohol law.

 - Resident students of legal drinking age may possess and consume alcoholic beverages in the privacy of their rooms or townhouses.
-All alcohol must be kept within the possession of the 21-year-old student.
-Students who are 21 years of age may not offer or provide alcohol to those who are underage, including roommates.
+All alcohol must be kept within the possession of a student of legal drinking age (“of age”).
+Students who are 21 years of age or older may not offer or provide alcohol to those who are underage, including roommates.
 It is assumed that alcohol possessed by of-age students is for their personal use and for limited distribution to others who are of age to consume alcohol.
 Students who are of age and who choose to drink alcohol are strongly encouraged to drink responsibly and in moderation.
 Kegs and other similar multi-liter containers are prohibited.